TurboPack/Abbrevia/readme.txt

 2. Package names

-TurboPower Abbrevia package names have the following form:
+TurboPack Abbrevia package names have the following form:

 AbbreviaD.bpl          (Delphi Runtime for all platforms) AbbreviaVCLD.bpl       (Delphi Runtime for the VCL)